lee2sman/dotfiles/README.md

 - ```rm``` - this adds a **"are you sure?"** prompt when I try to delete anything in the Terminal.
 Can be over-ridden with ```rm -rf``` if I'm really surely surely sure.
 - ```vim``` - remap so instead launches Neovim.
 - ```weather``` - runs curl to pull down the weather from wttr.in - location i think determined via ip address?
-- ```wificonnections``` - Lists all wifi networks stored on computer and prompts you to enter name of one you'd like to get password and SSID information for.
 - ```wolfeyes``` - plays random 'radio' station of Wolf Eyes tracks
 - ```z [directory]``` - this *essential* function is actually installed through [fisher](https://github.com/jorgebucaran/fisher).
 It lets you type ```z homework``` and it auto ```cd``` jumps you into the proper folder.